 Image by Flickr user chick_pea_pie A warning sign at a Pawleys Island nest near Myrtle Beach.

-As the 2011 sea turtle nesting comes to end, the totals are coming in and some 4,011 sea turtle nests were laid this season on monitored beaches — that's up once again and makes it the third consecutive year of growth, something that South Carolina has not before seen.
+As the 2012 sea turtle nesting comes to end, the totals are coming in and some 4,064 sea turtle nests were laid this season on monitored beaches — that's up once again and makes it the third consecutive year of growth, something that South Carolina has not before seen.

 In addition to 4,596 nests laid by loggerhead sea turtles, there were seven green sea turtle nests (five on Garden City Beach, one on Kiawah Island, and one on North Island) and one leatherback nest (Kiawah Island).

 Standardized surveys on index loggerhead nesting beaches in S.C. from 1982 - 2012 report high, medium and low years.
 2010 and 2011 were medium to high years and the 2012 nesting season was of particular interest because the nest count trend has never had three consecutive years where nesting has shown an increase.
 Loggerhead nesting in 2012 not only topped the previous two years, but was also the highest year on record since 1982.
 Historical nest counts from the 1970's indicate we still have a bit to go to reach recovery levels but this may be the beginning.